Too Much Zucchini? Try Our Easy, Fool-Proof Zucchini Bread Recipe

 3. In a large bowl, combine the sugar, oil, and eggs.
 Stir in the zucchini and vanilla.
 Add the flour mixture and stir just until moistened.
 Fold in nuts, fruit, or chocolate chips if desired.
 Pour batter into the prepared pan.

 4. Bake for 60 minutes, or until a toothpick or fork inserted into the center of the loaf comes out clean.
-Cool in pan on a wire rack for 10 minutes before removing from pan.
+Cool in the pan on a wire rack for 10 minutes before removing from the pan.
 Serve when completely cool.

 Enjoy!